jeffpar/pcjs.v1/_posts/2019-06-13-adventures-in-copy-protection.md

 could have simply replaced the first diskette with the copy-protected version, but that would have broken the saved machine state of anyone who had already started playing the game with the first diskette.
 Besides, there may be some historical or diagnostic value in keeping both versions.

+OK, enough with the boring blog post.
+Time to play!

+{% include machine.html id="ibm5150" %}

 *[@jeffpar](https://jeffpar.com)*
 *June 13, 2019*